Assisted Living vs. Nursing Homes

 Your Environment

-Knowing and making the distinction between assisted living and nursing homes in Covington is an important first step in choosing the right environment for your or your loved one.
+Knowing and making the distinction between assisted living and nursing homes in Covington is an important first step in choosing the right environment for you or your loved one.
 When choosing the right assisted living community, The Windsor makes it easy.
-We provide residents with a beautiful living space they can call their own, and everything from our services to our friendly staff and beautiful surroundings make life easier and more enjoyable for seniors.
+We provide residents with a beautiful living space they can call their own, and everything from our services to our friendly staff and beautiful surroundings makes life easier and more enjoyable for seniors.

 If you are ready to start living better, why not schedule a tour and visit us?
 Tours also include a complimentary lunch, so you can try one of our excellent meals for yourself.
 And, if you have any questions, give us a call at 985-624-8040 or contact us online.
 Covington seniors deserve the best, and that’s what The Windsor provides.